robertschnitman/diagnoser/README.md

 2. ~~ggplot2 version of diagnose().~~ Completed 2017-11-15.
 3. Add VIF in modeldf().
 4. Modify validate() for non-regression model cases.
-5. ~~cdiagnose(): A ggplot2 version of the "classic" plot(lm()).
+5. ~~cdiagnose(): A ggplot2 version of the "classic" plot(model.object).
 Preferable for those with an understanding of Scale Location and Cook's Distance.~~ Completed 2017-11-15.
 6. **mdiagnose()**: probability diagnostics with the margins library.
 7. **marginsdf()**: margins results in a tidy data frame (with margin of errors and confidence intervals as in modeldf()).
 8.  ~~Simplify/combine lmdf() and glmdf(), as well as accept NLS objects.~~ Completed 2017-12-15 \[modeldf()\].